zarzycki/betacast/README.md

 Another example for CESM (on Derecho) for a historical reforecast is:

 ```
-./auto-script.sh 0 0 20050828 12 1 -1 -1 nl.landspinup.derecho
+./auto-script.sh 0 0 20050828 24 1 -1 -1 nl.landspinup.derecho
 ```

-which uses ERA5 to spinup up CLM for one year prior to Hurricane Katrina simulations to be initialized on August 28th, 2005.
+which uses ERA5 to spinup up CLM for two years prior to Hurricane Katrina simulations to be initialized on August 28th, 2005.
 No anomalies/deltas are applied (denoted by the two `-1` values for `ANOMYEAR` and `REFYEAR`).

+**NOTE**: `NMONTHS` corresponds to the number of "linear" months prior to `DATEYYYYMMDD`. `NCYCLES` controls the number of loops over those `NMONTHS`.
+So if one wanted an initial condition on January 1st, 2000 and set `NMONTHS` to 24 and `NCYCLES` to 2, the model would essentially run 48 months of spinup, cycling over 1998 and 1999 once, then using the result from that and cycling 1998 and 1999 a final time before producing a restart file on January 1st, 2000.

 The simplest land spinup, which should work natively on supported machines with standard CESM/E3SM data repositories (i.e., no ERA5, no anomalies) would be.